About This Page

 Howard Schutzman is a teacher and expert player on Bridge Base Online (www.bridgebase.com).
 His nickname on BBO is hondo717.
 Click here to see an article that BBO wrote about Howard.
 He has been playing duplicate bridge for more than 40 years.
 Over the years, he has developed articles and notes on learning to play bridge.
 This material is presented here, and is available for anyone to download at no charge.
 Click here to see an article in the June 2012 ACBL Bulletin recommending this site.

-Also pictured are Ava and Taffy.
+Also pictured are Ava and Misty.
 Ava is Howard's lifelong partner, in bridge and all his other endeavors.
 She is an accomplished player in her own right.
 Her bbo nickname is ava17.
-Taffy is our family kibitzer.
-She is welcome at several local duplicate clubs, and loves attending our sessions, particularly when snacks are available.
-She is very good at "ruffing".
+Misty is our adorable and impish family commentator.
+She is often vocal during my Thursday voice lessons.

-Howard runs several free weekly teaching sessions on BBO.
+Howard runs a free weekly teaching session on BBO.
 Kibitzers are always welcome at these sessions, and encouraged to chat with Howard.
-He runs an open mentoring session on Tuesdays at 10:00 PM Eastern in the BBO Intermediate and Advanced Club.
-He also runs a mentoring sessions in the Beginner and Intermediate Lounge (BIL), on Wednesday at 9:30 PM Eastern.
+He runs a mentoring sessions in the BILies Retreat public club, on Wednesday at 9:30 PM Eastern, open to all BBO players.
 Students are encouraged to mark Howard as a BBO friend, and welcome to watch him play and ask questions any time he is online.
 He will also gladly answer any questions sent to him via BBO email.

 Howard also maintains an email list for interested students.
 He sends out periodic emails with his teaching schedule, movies from his mentoring sessions, and any other material he feels would be of interest.
 If you would like to be added to his email list, click here